How To Install A New Lawn

 Rent a sod cutter and remove the existing lawn.

-If underlying soil is compacted, then roto-till the area, loosening the soil 1-2 inches deep.
-Unless grading is necessary, this shallow till is sufficient and helps keep dormant weed seeds from the surface where they might sprout.
+If underlying soil is compacted, then core aerate or roto-till the area, loosening the soil 1-2 inches deep.
+Unless grading is necessary, a shallow till is sufficient and helps keep dormant weed seeds from the surface where they might sprout.

-If the soil has a high clay content, till in Profile soil modifier at the rate of 1 bag per 100-200 square feet.
+If the soil has a high clay content and/or holds water during the rainy season, till in Profile Turface MVP soil modifier [click here to find a retailer near you] at the rate of 1 bag per 100-200 square feet and/or a good soil compost blend from a trusted local supplier.

-Optional: Spread a weed-free topsoil or compost blend 1 inch thick over the area to help improve the fertility of the soil.
+Optional: Spread a weed-free topsoil or compost/soil blend 1 inch thick over the area to help improve soil fertility.

 With a landscaping rake, remove large clods and irregularities in the grade.